 They do try and give her this layer of being strong and sensitive, but, it doesn’t work.
 They make her say cheesy things about love and try take charge but, it doesn’t create any effect.
 They tell us with cheesy quotes in the end, instead of showing us these qualities consistently as part of her character.

 Now, don’t even get me started about Rihanna’s cameo.
 She played a shapeshifting alien, introduced in a little dance performance that was scarcely entertaining.
 Her role was aiding Valerian in saving Laureline from being eaten by an alien.
 Other than that, the introduction of her character was pretty useless.
-In fact, the whole of this part of the movie was useless.
+In fact, this whole part of the movie (similar to the other parts of the movie) was useless.
 It didn’t add to the progression of the story or the characters.
 It’s only purpose was probably to show off that they hired Rihanna for the movie.

 The movie looked great but it really missed out on one of the most integral elements of a good movie—purpose.
 Without it, no matter how great and engaging a scene may be, if we don’t know what it was all even for, we will feel nothing.
 And we all watch movies to feel.

 I was pretty disappointed in the film.
 I loved the idea of the Alpha, a giant space station where hundreds of different aliens live together and share their knowledge.
 And, honestly, I thought a lot of the aliens were pretty cool.
 Sadly, the world along with the characters, were all looks and no substance.